LowLevelJam/LLJam0001/submissions/via_c3_ais_asm/README.md

 The assembler can be run with `cd ais_asm; cargo run`

-It will that list the generated instructions.
+It will list the generated instructions.
 Most instruction are ORI or ORIU, because these can be used together with the zero register to load any 32bit value into a register.

 ~~~
 Instruction { opcode: ORI, rs: Some(Index(0)), rt: Some(Index(16)), rd: None, imm: Some(0), constant: None, offset: None, function: None }